-Inflation in the province continued its downward trend as it decelerated further to 0.9 percent in January 2022.
-However, an upward trend in the inflation of the province was observed in February, March, and April 2022 at 2.1 percent, 3.0 percent, and 4.4 percent, respectively.
-Inflation slowed down to 4.2 percent in May 2022 but accelerated in June 2022 at 4.6 percent.
-Inflation in the province eased to 4.3 percent in July 2022 and further slowed down to 3.3 percent in August 2022.
-However, inflation continuously accelerated to 3.8 percent, 4.0 percent, 4.4 percent and 4.9 percent in September, October, November, and December 2022, respectively.
+In 2022, the headline inflation in La Union was recorded at 0.9 percent in January.
+Inflation continued to accelerate in February, March, and April at 2.1 percent, 3.0 percent, and 4.4 percent, respectively.
+Inflation slowed down at 4.2 percent in May but moved at a faster rate in June at 4.6 percent.
+Inflation eased in July at 4.3 percent and decelerated further in August at 3.3 percent.
+Inflation accelerated in September at 3.8 percent and continued to climb in the last quarter of 2022 at 4.0 percent, 4.4 percent, and 4.9 percent in October, November, and December, respectively.